PicnicSupermarket/hiring-experience/README.md

 [![Build Status][travisci-badge]][travisci-builds]

 The source for the Picnic Hiring Experience document.
+View the document online at [hiring.picnic.tech][hiring-experience-website].

 ## How to use